-- According to the Copyright Act (section 32), a print disability is: a learning, physical or visual disability that impairs a person from reading conventional print.
+Print disabilities affect approximately 10% of the Canadian population.
+According to the Copyright Act (section 32), a print disability is a learning, physical or visual disability that impairs a person from reading conventional print.

-Alberta public libraries that participate in the network have access to resources that respond to the needs of people with print disabilities.
-The province, through PLSB, funds access to the National Network for Equitable Library Service (NNELS) and the Centre for Equitable Library Access (CELA) for public libraries.
+We fund access to the National Network for Equitable Library Service (NNELS) and the Centre for Equitable Library Access (CELA) for public libraries.
 These organizations offer unique, but complementary, services.

-As per the Libraries Regulation, public library boards in Alberta are required to create and implement local policy on Provision of Resources for Those Unable to use Conventional Print.
-For a sample, click here.
+As per the Libraries Regulation, public library boards in Alberta are required to create and implement local policy on ‘Provision of Resources for Those Unable to Use Conventional Print’.

 We hosted a province-wide Symposium on Public Library Service for People with Print Disabilities in February 2015.

 Fifty participants from across Alberta attended and engaged in discussion about these services.
 Guests included librarians, service providers and people with print disabilities.